officialrajdeepsingh/awesome-nextjs/README.md

 - [Ghost](https://ghost.org/): Ghost is a popular open-source CMS perfect for creating blogs.
 It offers a simple, user-friendly API interface that makes creating and publishing articles easy.
 - [Netlify CMS](https://github.com/decaporg/decap-cms): Decap CMS(Netlify CMS) work with all type of static site generators.
 It permits users to edit, update and delete content to any site built with a static generator.
 You can use Decap CMS without any technical knowledge.
 - [Forestry](https://forestry.io/): Forestry is a headless CMS easy-to-customizable, configurable and integrated with all types of static site generators.
+- [Craft CMS](https://craftcms.com/): Craft CMS is a flexible, user-friendly CMS for creating the web.

 ## State Management

 - [Zustand](https://github.com/pmndrs/zustand): Zustand is a fast and scalable state management tool built by developers for React.js.
 - [Redux](https://redux.js.org/): Redux is an open-source JavaScript library for state managing tools.
 It is most commonly used with libraries such as React or Angular and helps build application user interfaces.